Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 But Kendricks showed why the Seahawks have gone through the trouble to keep him over the past year — he is due to be sentenced on an insider trading charge next month — on two plays late in the first half.

 On the first, Kendricks broke through to tackle one-time Seahawks preseason sensation Troymaine Pope in the open field for a 2-yard gain on a pass on a third-and-three play.
-Then, on fourth-and-one, Kendricks broke through the line to tackle Pope for a loss of two.
+Then, on fourth-and-one, Kendricks broke through the line to tackle Pope for a loss of 2.

 Carroll had talked this week of his excitement over seeing the linebacking trio of Kendricks, Bobby Wagner and K.J.
 Wright on the field for the first time this week — Wagner and Wright did not play in the first two preseason games — and said what he saw Saturday only added to his eagerness to see those three on the field in the regular season.